Sudan coup: Ousted PM Hamdok returns home, officials say | DW | 26.10.2021

 Sudan's ousted Prime Minister Abdalla Hamdok returned to his home with his wife on Tuesday evening, several sources told news agencies.

-A military official told AP that their house in the up-scale Kafouri neighborhood of Khartoum was under "heavy security."
+A military official told The Associated Press that Hamdok's house in the upscale Kafouri neighborhood of Khartoum was under "heavy security."

 Earlier in the day, Sudan's top general, Abdel-Fattah Burhan, had said he was keeping Hamdok at "my home" for the prime minister's own protection.